alephlm/lake-map/README.md

 ___
 ### How to execute:

-- Open terminal / cmd
+- Open terminal / cmd.

-- Navigate to LakeMap directory
+- Navigate to LakeMap directory.

-- Execute command: `dotnet run`, it will be running on "http://localhost:5000"
+- Execute command: `dotnet run`, it will be running on "http://localhost:5000".

 ___
 ### Sending requests:
-- Send a POST request content type "application/json" with string map in the body to http://localhost:5000/api/map.
+- Send a POST request content type "application/json". with string map in the body to http://localhost:5000/api/map.

 - Example of body :